 Microgynon is a combined oral contraceptive, which contains the hormones Ethinylestradiol and Levonorgestrel.
-If you are too busy to see your GP, our fast and convenient service allows you to buy Microgynon online.
+If you are too busy to see your GP, our fast and convenient service allows you to order a repeat supply of Microgynon online.
 Our online doctor will review your request and issue a prescription, provided the pill is suitable for you.

 Prices include delivery and prescription.